Orckestra/orc-vsf/docs/guide/use-forgot-password.md

 Function that reset password.

 ### `setNewPassword`
-Function that set new user password.
+Function that set new users password.

 ## Example